Tanishk04/URLShortener-DRF-API/README.md

 - Shorten long URLs into easily shareable aliases.
 - View a list of shortened URLs associated with your account.
-- Redirect to the original URL using the short alias.
+- Redirect to the original URL using the short alias..

 ## Technologies Used